You pressed Escape. Suit yourself.

 also

 💻 Self-taught creative developer.
 Software engineer.
 Career mentor.
-I no longer do client work but here's an old portfolio of 50 or so websites and apps I built for a range of artists and major brands.
+I no longer do client work but here's an old portfolio of 50+ websites and apps I built for a range of artists and major brands.

 🌎 Lived/worked in 5 countries and 7 U.S. states, traveled extensively in 35 countries.